 Nearly 24 million children living in crisis zones are out of school.
 That’s 1 in 4 children between six and fifteen years old who are missing out on their education.
 The IRC is designing mobile-based experiences to help parents be better teachers, and to help teachers overcome interruptions in a child’s development.
 Learn more.

 Over 50 million children under the age of 5 are acutely malnourished.
 Only 10% of those have access to clinic-based standards of care.
 The IRC is developing a system that enables community health workers to diagnose and deliver lifesaving treatments to children, which does not require literacy or specialized skills.
+The IRC is also developing and testing new ideas that have a meaningful and sustainable impact on prevention of acute malnutrition.
 Learn more.

 Evidence shows that cash is effective aid in emergencies.
 But it’s expensive to process and takes 4–8 weeks to reach people in crisis.
 The IRC is exploring how big data can speed up the identification of aid recipients in Pakistan, and is using new software and systems to get money to people more effectively.
 Learn more.